ashuftw/working-notes/content/Literature/250703 Sobol Indices.md

 ### Intuition
 ![[../Files/IMG_20250704_150030060.jpg|center|600]]
 **Solo Effect**
-How will changing the quantity of the Sugar affect the sweetness of the cake if we keep the rest of the ingredients more or less the same portions each time.
+How will changing the quantity of the Sugar affect how sweet the cake is if we keep the rest of the ingredients more or less the same portions each time.
 **Interaction effect**
-How will changing the sugar quantity given that we have different quantities of cocoa.
+How will changing the Sugar quantity affect how sweet the cake is give that we have different quantities of cocoa.
 Example: Maybe with a lot of cocoa, we need to use lots of sugar!

 1. **First Order Sobol**->Tracks the solo effect.
 2. **Total Effect**-> Tracks both Solo and Interaction Effect.